topasmc/topas-docs/parameters/IndexToParameters.rst

 ::

-    b:Sc/MyScorer/OutputAfterRun = "True" # set True to trigger output of scorer after this run i:Ts/NumberOfThreads = 4 # defaults to 1
+    i:Ts/NumberOfThreads = 4 # defaults to 1
     b:Ts/BufferThreadOutput = "True" # Causes console output to be show one thread at a time i:Ts/Seed = 1 # default is 1